Skip to main content

 Surgical Patient Safety

-Creating an Ecosystem of Safety for the Surgical Care Environment
+Creating an Ecosystem of Safety for the Surgical Care Environment - Webinar

 The surgical care environment contains many elements that must be optimized in order to deliver safe patient care and to create a safe place of employment.
 Failure to account for certain elements within the perioperative environment may result in surgical site infections, decreased efficiency, negative effects on the staff, compromised cybersecurity, or negative patient outcomes.
 An integrated environment of care, one in which many elements should be considered such as air quality, equipment, and room layout, must be established to ensure a safe clinical environment for both patients and staff.